TheSantacloud/punch/README.md

 - [ ] better ux for cli (sessions and companies are not the same, less kubectl-like)
 - [ ] add github actions
 - [ ] write a complete readme with guides
+- [X] bugfix: error when sync error with empty end time in the remote
 - [X] add conflict manager
 - [X] add sync support - push
 - [X] add sync support - pull